Development Resources

 There are over 62,000 known archaeological sites in B.C., 90% of which are of First Nations origin.
 Archaeological sites are highly valued by First Nations and protected under the BC Heritage Conservation Act (HCA).
 Altering an archaeological site without a permit is prohibited under the HCA.
 This applies to sites on public and private land, regardless of whether the site has been recorded or disturbed.
+To find out if there may be registered archaeological sites on your property, contact the BC Archaeology Branch.
+If you find bones, shells, artifacts, or other signs of archaeological remains on your property, cease all land-altering activities immediately and contact the BC Archaeology Branch or Tla’amin Nation, contacts in the links below:

 BC Archaeology Branch